common-workflow-lab/wdl-cwl-translator/paper/paper.md

 Computational workflows are used in data analysis, enabling innovation and decision-making in various fields of science.
 There are several competing workflow description systems, WDL (Workflow description Language) and CWL (Common Workflow Language) are two examples of popularly used systems.
-WDL offers a way to specify data processiing workflows with a human-readable and writeable syntax.
+WDL offers a way to specify data processing workflows with a human-readable and writable syntax.
 WDL makes it straightforward to define complex analysis tasks, chain them together in workflows, and parallelize their execution [@wdl].
 CWL on the other hand, is a way to describe command line tools and connect them together to create workflows.
-Because CWL is a specification and not a specific piece of software, tools and workflows described using CWL are portable across a variety of platforms that support the CWL standard [@cwl].
+Because CWL is a specification and not a specific pieces of software, tools and workflows described using CWL are portable across a variety of platforms that support the CWL standard [@cwl].

 Groups using WDL or CWL can find it difficult to learn the other workflow definition